- The first Christmas Broadcast

 "She used the same desk and chair as her father King George VI and his father King George V had done."

-Throughout her reign The Queen has made a Broadcast every year except one.
+Throughout her reign The Queen made a Broadcast every year except one.
 No Christmas Broadcast took place in 1969 because a repeat of the documentary Royal Family was already scheduled for the holiday period.

 Public concern at this apparent break with tradition prompted The Queen to issue a written message of reassurance that the Broadcast would return in the following year, so popular had it become.